TELAPROLUGOUTHAM985/Detection-of-Facial-Deepfake-images-using-CNN-Architecture/README.md

-detection of facial deepfake images using CNN Architecture
+Detection of Facial Deepfake images using CNN Architecture